tizcoppoli/ms2-memory-game/README.md

 ### Features Left to Implement

-- More sound effects.
+- More sound effects
-- Difficult selector.
+- Difficult selector

 ## Technologies Used